American Color and Chemical, L.L.C.

 - American Color and Chemical, L.L.C.
 (ACC) is performing ongoing U.S. Environmental Protection Agency (EPA) and Pennsylvania Department of Environmental Protection (PADEP) Resource Conservation and Recovery Act (RCRA) and Corrective Action activities at the site.
 These activities include groundwater remediation, quarterly monitoring, reporting, financial assurance, and maintenance of institutional and engineering controls.

-- ACC is performing the above described activities under a combination of an EPA Administrative Order on Consent [RCRA-III-082-CA] (AOC) effective March 25, 1997 and its Hazardous Waste Post-Closure Care Permit (permit) issued by PADEP on January 7, 2005 and in effect until January 7, 2015.
-The AOC and permit describe all the requirements of ACC to perform post-closure operation and maintenance at the facility.
+- ACC is performing the above described activities under a combination of an EPA Administrative Order on Consent [RCRA-III-082-CA] (AOC) effective March 25, 1997 and its Hazardous Waste Post-Closure Care Permit (permit) issued by PADEP on February 20, 2015 and in effect until February 20, 2025.
+The AOC and permit describe all the requirements of ACC to perform post-closure operation and maintenance at the facility

 - Institutional Controls described in the permit require ACC to record a notation on the deed to the facility property or on some other instrument which is normally examined during title search that will in perpetuity notify a potential purchaser of the property that the land has been used to manage hazardous waste; its use is restricted under 40 CFR 265 Subpart G regulations; and the survey plat and record of the type, location, and quantity of hazardous wastes disposed of have been filed with the authority with jurisdiction over land use and with the Regional Administrator.
 As part of the AOC, ACC was required to request that the City of Lock Haven and Castanea Township place permanent industrial/commercial zoning and groundwater use restrictions for the Facility and downgradient areas in the vicinity of the ACC Facility.
 The City of Lock Haven is currently considering a Draft Groundwater Use Ordinance prepared by ACC and approved by EPA.